helyOSFramework/helyos_agent_sdk/README.md

   <p align="center">
     Methods and data strrctures to connect autonomous vehicles to helyOS.
     <br />
-    <a href="https://fraunhoferivi.github.io/helyOS-agent-sdk/"><strong>Explore the docs »</strong></a>
+    <a href="https://helyosframework.github.io/helyos_agent_sdk/"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://github.com/">View Demo</a>
     ·
-    <a href="https://github.com/FraunhoferIVI/helyOS-agent-sdk/issues">Report Bug</a>
+    <a href="https://github.com/helyOSFramework/helyos_agent_sdk/issues">Report Bug</a>
     ·
-    <a href="https://github.com/FraunhoferIVI/helyOS-agent-sdk/issues">Request Feature</a>
+    <a href="https://github.com/helyOSFramework/helyos_agent_sdk/issues">Request Feature</a>
   </p>
 </div>

 ## About The Project

-The helyos-agent-sdk python package encloses methods and data structures definitions that facilitate the connection to helyOS core through rabbitMQ.
+The helyos-agent-sdk python package encloses methods and data structures definitions that facilitate the connection to helyOS core via RabbitMQ.

 ### List of features